DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Method

 \subsubsection{Acoustic Injection via Cross-Attention}

-Acoustic style information is integrated into the DiT backbone via cross-attention, leveraging its inherent capability for cross-sequence modeling.
+Unlike semantic content, acoustic style does not require strict frame-level alignment.
+We therefore inject acoustic information through cross-attention to provide flexible speaker and prosodic conditioning.
 Specifically, acoustic tokens $z_a$ are projected to continuous embeddings via a learnable codebook and upsampled to the mel-spectrogram length $T_{\text{mel}}$ using a SEANet-style decoder, yielding the aligned acoustic features $\tilde{e}_a$.

 Within the DiT blocks, the self-attention-enhanced semantic feature $F_{\text{sem}}$ serves as queries, while keys and values are derived from $\tilde{e}_a$ via dedicated linear projections $W^K$ and $W^V$.
 The cross-attention fused feature is computed as: